 KU Endowment is the fundraising entity for the University of Kansas and its affiliates.
 The University of Kansas controls and has written affiliation agreements with the following affiliated corporations: University of Kansas Center for Research, Inc. (KUCR); University of Kansas Memorial Corporation (d.b.a.
-Kansas and Burge Unions); Kansas Athletics, Inc.; Studio 804, Inc.; Hilltop Child Development Center, Inc.; KU Campus Development Corporation; University of Kansas Medical Center Research Institute (KUMC RI) (including its subsidiary corporations, the KU Center for Technology Commercialization (KUCTC); KUMC Research Properties, Inc.; Precede Fund, LLC; and Kansas Life Sciences Development Company, Inc.)); The Student Union Corporation of The University of Kansas Medical Center; KU Health Partners, Inc.; KU Medical Alumni Association; Center for Residency Education, Inc.; Jayhawk Community Partners, Inc.; and Jayhawk Health, Inc. Funds are also held by KU Endowment for entities that are affiliated with the University of Kansas but are not controlled by the University.
+Kansas and Burge Unions); Kansas Athletics, Inc.; Studio 804, Inc.; Hilltop Child Development Center, Inc.; KU Campus Development Corporation; University of Kansas Medical Center Research Institute (KUMC RI) (including its subsidiary corporations, the KU Center for Technology Commercialization (KUCTC); KUMC Research Properties, Inc.; Precede Fund, LLC; and Kansas Life Sciences Development Company, Inc.); The Student Union Corporation of The University of Kansas Medical Center; KU Health Partners, Inc.; and Jayhawk Health, Inc. Funds are also held by KU Endowment for entities that are affiliated with the University of Kansas but are not controlled by the University.
 These noncontrolled affiliates include the University of Kansas Alumni Association, the University of Kansas Health System, and other related organizations.